MBLY Investors Have Opportunity to Lead Mobileye Global Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-19, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mobileye Global Inc. ("Mobileye" or the "Company") (NASDAQ: MBLY).
+LOS ANGELES, Jan.
+22, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mobileye Global Inc. ("Mobileye" or the "Company") (NASDAQ: MBLY).

 Class Period: January 26, 2023 – January 3, 2024